draganako/AnimTracker/README.md

 # AnimTracker
 An application intended for zookeepers to keep track of their animals

-The application uses MongoDB as a persistence layer.
+The application uses Cassandra as a persistence layer.
 The database has tables for an animal (Zivotinja), its species (Vrsta), an update on their state (Unos), its potential problems - risks (PotencijalniProblemi) and zookeepers (Korisnik).
  Every species has a standard, minimum and maximum of its weight, food and water intake, while every animal has its species, as well as an owner and weight.
 Zookeepers are responsible for updating their animals' states by listing the amount of food and water they fed the animal, along with the current time and the animal's weight.
 Potential problems are added by the admin (as well as species), listing their weight, current food and water intake when they have that problem and the problem description.
  There is also a page where the statistics of an animal's water and food intake and weight through time can be displayed in different graph forms.